A Way to Understand the Mass Generation: Some Insights in Physics

+One way to verify the Standard Model is the experimental search for the family Higgs $\eta'_1$, or $\eta'_{2,3}$, or charged family Higgs $\phi_1^+$ and $\phi^+_{2,3}$, or pure family Higgs $\eta'$, in a $200\,GeV$ $e^-e^+$ collider, since these family particles can only be accessed in the lepton channels.
+Maybe it was a little early to shut down the LEP-II operations at CERN.

+The active search is through "the family collider \cite{collider}", of a $\mu^\mp e^\pm$ collider, since two generations of leptons must be simultaneously involved in the search of family Higgs $\eta'_1$.
+The technology might be not quite ready in developing the "unstable" $\mu^\pm$ beams; thus, the option of the $e^-e^+$ collider in this study should be there.

+The implication of the family gauge theory is in fact a multi-GeV or sub-sub-fermi gauge theory - the leptons are shielded from this $SU_f(3)$ theory against the QED Landau's ghost.
+An active search of this force clearly should be encouraged.
+The $g-2$ anomaly should certainly deserve another serious look in this context.

+In all the Standard Model, the GIM mechanism in fact makes the masses of down-type quarks off-diagonal, even though quarks are the singlets in the $SU_f(3)$ space.
+Under $SU_f(3)$, the masses of the three charged leptons are $m_0 + a \lambda_2 + b \lambda_5 + c \lambda_7$ (before diagonalization) while the masses of neutrinos are purely off-diagonal, i.e. $a' \lambda_2 + b' \lambda_5 + c' \lambda_7$.
+This result is very interesting and very intriguing.
+How to develop a formalism with the off-diagonal masses should be the important task of all the theoretical physicists \cite{TMYan}.

+This result follows from the above curl-dot product, or, the $\epsilon^{abc} \bar \Psi_{L,a} \Psi_{R.b} \Phi_c$ product, i.e. the $SU_f(3)$ operation, in writing the coupling(s) to the right-handed lepton triplets.
+In fact, we have $a'/a^*=b'/b^*=c'/c^*$ for the coupling strengths.
+QCD is also $SU(3)$ and baryons are constructed of three triplets of quarks - our studies of $SU(3)$ could go deeper yet.

-Neutrinos have tiny masses far smaller than the masses of the quarks or of charged leptons.
-Neutrinos oscillate among themselves, giving rise to a lepton-flavor-violating interaction (LFV).
+In addition, neutrinos oscillate among themselves, giving rise to a lepton-flavor-violating interaction (LFV).
 There are other oscillation stories, such as the oscillation in the $K^0-{\bar K}^0$ system, but there is a fundamental "intrinsic" difference here - the $K^0-{\bar K}^0$ system is composite while neutrinos are "point-like" Dirac particles.
-We have standard Feymann diagrams for the kaon oscillations but similar diagrams do not exist for neutrino oscillations - it remains to be proposed as point-like Dirac particles.
+We have standard Feymann diagrams for the kaon oscillations but similar diagrams do not exist for point-like neutrino oscillations - our proposal solves the problem, maybe in a unique way.

-Thus, it is true that neutrino masses and neutrino oscillations may be regarded as one of the most important experimental facts over the last thirty years \cite{PDG}.
+Thinking it through, it is true that neutrino masses and neutrino oscillations may be regarded as one of the most important experimental facts over the last thirty years \cite{PDG}.
+Treating neutrinos as "point-like" Dirac particles, neutrinos oscillations between different generations indeed present us some fundamental questions.